lvl1ralts/lvl1ralts/README.md

 ### Hi, I'm lvl1ralts 👋

-- 🚀 Currently exploring the world of development and open source
+- 🚀 Currently exploring the world of development
-- 🎯 Learning Web Development and other cool technologies
-- 🏫 Fresher at IIT Guwahati (Computer Science and Engineering)
+- 🏫 Sophomore at IIT Guwahati (Computer Science and Engineering)